 Warrants, exercisable for Company common stock, were issued together with the shares of Convertible Preferred Stock (collectively, "Common Stock Warrants").
-As of December 31, 2021 and 2020, the outstanding Common Stock Warrants represented the right to acquire in the aggregate a number of shares of Company common stock equal to approximately 86 basis points (0.86%) and 142 basis points (1.42%), respectively, of all outstanding shares of Company common stock, measured on a fully diluted basis, on the applicable exercise date with an exercise price of \$0.01 per share.
+As of December 31, 2022 and 2021, the outstanding Common Stock Warrants represented the right to acquire in the aggregate a number of shares of Company common stock equal to approximately 71 basis points (0.71%) and 86 basis points (0.86%), respectively, of all outstanding shares of Company common stock, measured on a fully diluted basis, on the applicable exercise date with an exercise price of \$0.01 per share.

 The Common Stock Warrants have a fixed three-year term that commenced on the closings of the issuances of the associated Convertible Preferred Stock.
 The Common Stock Warrants may only be exercised by holders of the Common Stock Warrants at the expiration of such three-year term, except that the Company can force the exercise of the Common Stock Warrants prior to expiration of such term if the volume weighted average trading price of shares of Common Stock for each trading day during any 60 of the prior 90 trading days is equal to or greater than 175% of the of the applicable Convertible Preferred Stock conversion price and, with respect to the Series B Warrants, the Company simultaneously elects to force a mandatory exercise of all other warrants then outstanding and un-exercised and held by any holder of parity stock.
-Pursuant to ASC 815-40, the fair value of the Common Stock Warrants was recorded as a non-current liability on our Consolidated Balance Sheet on the issuance dates.
-The Company revalues the Common Stock Warrants at each balance sheet date and recognized a loss of \$2.5 million and a gain of \$7.9 million as of December 31, 2021 and 2020, respectively.
+Pursuant to ASC 815-40, the fair value of the Common Stock Warrants at each balance sheet date and recognized a loss of \$5.7 million and \$2.5 million for the years ended December 31, 2022 and 2021, respectively.
 The Common Stock Warrant liabilities are included in Level 3 of the fair value hierarchy.

-The assumptions used in the Monte Carlo simulation to estimate the fair value of the Common Stock Warrants as of December 31, 2021 and 2020 are as follows:
+The assumptions used in the Monte Carlo simulation to estimate the fair value of the Common Stock Warrants as of December 31, 2022 and 2020 are as follows:

-December 31, 2021
+December 31, December 31,

+2022 2021

-Stock price \$ 2.85 \$ 2.09
+Stock price \$ 4.94 \$ 2.85

 Exercise price \$ 0.01 \$ 0.01

-Risk-free rate 0.1% 0.1%
+Risk-free rate 4.6% 0.1%

-Volatility 62.6% 58.6%
+Volatility 52.5% 62.6%

-Term (years) 1.6 0.8
+Term (years) 1.5 1.6